Women prove they’re the champions of financial independnce in rural areas

 The 45-year old resident of Kumbya village, in Buwama Town Council, Mpigi district used to dig in people’s gardens to supplement her meagre income she derived from selling agricultural produce.

-Over the past three years, Nakacwa’s life has significantly improved thanks to new opportunities and numerous training sessions provided by KOICA and other Korean agencies which have instilled in her a sense of determination that anything is possible.
+Over the past three years, Nakacwa’s life has significantly improved thanks to new opportunities and numerous training sessions provided largely by the Korea Federation of Credit Cooperatives (KFCC), which have instilled in her a sense of determination that anything is possible.

 Armed with new set of digital skills, coupled with virtues of trustworthiness, passion and determination for excellence, Nakacwa now occupies the prestigious position of Cashier for Kumbya MG cooperative.